The Ultimate Bianco Guide to: The Best Ramen in Tokyo

 Not far away from Kiraku you will find Menya Owada, and if you go there at night you will get the chance to see your first glimpses of shady Shibuya nightlife filled with Yakuza, escorts, and other strange services people will offer you while walking down the path towards glorious ramen.
 So even though I love Shibuya I will always call it the Japanese Ibiza - everything is fine here (which is probably not the case in Ibiza), but you’re still surrounded by a couple of cheap and bad clubs and average restaurants, as well as some drunken casualties.
 Again, I still love this area a lot, but just make sure not to spend every day here.
 This is isn’t even close to everything Tokyo has to offer.

 So to get your Ramen just pass all these drunken people (at night), and offerings of special massages (when you’re a boy, at least) and casual ramen spots (you’re looking for the real deal remember) and head to Owada to meet your real needs.
-This place is actually listed incorrectly on google maps, so just go the destination below and then ask one of the friendly Yakuza, or whatever those shady looking tuxedo boys are, for directions.
-Show em this picture and they’ll be happy to help.

 So let’s finally talk about the Ramen now!
 Owada has a very salty (I love that) and very tasty (I love that), broth that is much lighter than it actually looks.
 The place is really small and is filled with Japanese salarymen and hip hop music.
 In fact, when I was tasting that tricky and interesting spinach in the ramen mix Jay-Z was telling me that I cannot knock the hustle.
 I agreed and continued enjoying my Ramen hustle.
 On top of that there was some thick and sexy grilled pork on top and some really thick and sumptuous noodles which make this bowl perfect yet and a challenge to finish.
 So if you choose to go there at midnight get ready for a fight because eating Ramen at 1am is something new, lovely and sweat-inducing in your life.
 You will love it and likely start sweating.